FusionAuth/fusionauth-site/astro/src/components/blog/sso/register-user.md

+import Breadcrumb from 'src/components/Breadcrumb.astro';

 Next, register the user for the application.
-Navigate to the "Users" tab and find your user.
-Click on the black "Manage User" button under the "Action" heading in the list.
+Navigate to the <Breadcrumb>Users</Breadcrumb> tab and find your user.
+Click on the black "Manage
+User" button under the "Action" heading in the list.
 You'll end up at the details page:

 ![The user details screen, where you can register them.](/img/blogs/includes/fusionauth/register-user.png)